Information for Canadians wishing to do either our primary or secondary teacher education programme.

 Applicants are advised to apply from early October since the University may have to award places on a first come, first served basis.

-Please note we are now able to offer two teachables.
+Please note we are now able to offer TWO teachables on the PGDE(S) programme.

-Subject to verification of entry requirements we will then be able to make you a formal offer.
+After the consultation, we will be able to make you a formal offer subject to verification of entry requirements.

 Edinburgh is known as the Athens of the North, and it is one of Europe's most beautiful cities.
 Its architecture reflects its historical importance as Scotland's capital.